merlab-uw/Klone/Part2.HowToUseSingularities.md

-If there are free compute nodes, submit a request for an interactive session on one of them.
+If there are idle compute nodes, submit a request for an interactive session on one of them.
 This will be done using the *srun* command.
 The -p argument specifies the partition name (refer to previous step), while the -A argument is our group's name (merlab) on Klone.